aldebaran/libqi/doc/source/api/cpp/object.rst

 qi::AnyObject
 =============

-`qi::AnyObject` is a specialization of qi::Object that provides type erasure on objects, similar to what `qi::AnyValue` does on values.
+`qi::AnyObject` is a specialization of `qi::Object<T>` that provides type erasure on objects, similar to what `qi::AnyValue` does on values.
 It can only work on registered objects.
 We'll use `Graph::Drawer` from :ref:`the registering guide<guide-cxx-register-types>`.
 You can make an `qi::Object` from a `boost::shared_ptr`.

 .. code-block:: c++